kacox1251/unit5-homework-dayplanner/README/README.md

 ## Description

-This is the password generator for the Unit 3 homework. for this homework I needed to combine HTML, CSS, and JS.
-This project demonstrates my skills using Javascript.
-Javascript really brings webpages to life.
-It feels like half of the time I understand JS and can accomplish a lot.
-The other half of the time it is really hard for me to figure out why things aren't working.
-I felt like I was on the right path with this project and when it came down to it the characters for the password weren't generating like they were supposed to.
+This is the functional day planner for the Unit 5 homework.
+For this homework I had to use Jquery as well as Moment.js to create a functional day planner.
+Jquery is very convenient to use for writing quick and effective Javascript.
+The hardnest part of this homework was trying to use Moment.js.
+It is such a huge tool to get ahold of and I would love to spend more time to study it in order to use it more effectively.

 ## Installation